Why Does My Cat Have a Floppy Belly?

 The pouch is more obvious on some cats than others.
 I once was co-caretaker for a litter of four kittens.
 When they grew to adulthood, one of them had an incredibly saggy pouch, whereas her sister had a pouch that was all but invisible.
 That’s just the way it is.

 The breed or species of a cat can have some bearing on how noticeable the pouch is.
-However, whether or not there in fact is a primordial pouch does not depend on breed, species, gender, nor on neutered or not neutered.
-All cats have them.
+However, whether or not there in fact is a primordial pouch does not depend on breed, species, gender, nor does it depend on neutered or not neutered.

-When I say that all cats have primordial pouches, I do literally mean all members of the cat family, even including the wild cats and the big cats.
+All members of the cat family have the primordial pouch, including the wild cats and the big cats.

 Domestic Cats have the pouches: